silversixpence-crypto/zk-proof-of-assets/README.md

 The code is at it's first stage: Groth16 & Circom libraries.
 Second stage involves using different proving systems & libraries for ECDSA verification to gain [hopefully] ~1000x in performance.

+## Design

+TODO diagram of recursive snark design

+TODO explain inputs & outputs of the system

+TODO explain what to do with the pedersen commitment

 ## Usage

 The code has only been tested on a Linux machine (Debian).